Asian stock markets mixed after Wall St hits another record

 The Fed has indicated it might begin winding down bond purchases of $120 billion a month that pump money into the financial system but likely will keep interest rates low until a recovery is confirmed.

-In energy markets, benchmark U.S. crude lost 3 cents to $69.96 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude lost 14 cents to $69.85 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose $1.40 on Thursday to $69.99.
-Brent crude, the price basis for international oils, advanced 13 cents to $73.16 per barrel in London.
+Brent crude, the price basis for international oils, lost 3 cents to $73.00 per barrel in London.
 It rose $1.44 the previous session to $73.03 a barrel.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.